 Is it easy to start a company in Portugal?

-Starting a new company in Portugal is relatively straightforward.
+Starting private companies or any new company in Portugal is relatively straightforward.
 If you’re an EU citizen, you’ll need a NIF, a social security number, and a registration certificate.
 If you’re a non-EU citizen, you’ll need to have a residence permit, which you can receive once you have a valid Portuguese visa, before you can set up a business.